 MOD CME/15/117#11250

-64B IN WITNESS WHEREOF, the delegates of the Members of the International Telecommunication Union named below have, on behalf of their respective competent authorities, signed one copy of the present Final Acts in the Arabic, Chinese, English, French, Russian and Spanish languages.
+64B IN WITNESS WHEREOF, the delegates of the Member States of the International Telecommunication Union named below have, on behalf of their respective competent authorities, signed one copy of the present Final Acts in the Arabic, Chinese, English, French, Russian and Spanish languages.
 This copy shall remain in the archives of the Union.
-The Secretary-General shall forward one certified copy to each Member of the International Telecommunication Union.
+The Secretary-General shall forward one certified copy to each Member State of the International Telecommunication Union.

-Done at Melbourne, 9 December 1988.
+Done at Dubai, 14 December 2012.

 NOC CME/15/118